alps4j/jooby-samples/README.md

 However if I'm able to get the right rhythm I might try to be less sketchy.
 This will be a checklist, so drop by whenever you need to check the progress:

 * **Route Spec**
-	* Script API sample: Jetty, Undertow, Netty
+	* Script API samples: Jetty, Undertow, Netty
+	* MVC API sample
 * **Data: Jdbc**
 * **Data: NoSQL**
 * **Assets: CSS Processors**